janhohenheim/Hippocrates/README.md

 You then have to provide an implementation of the `ITrainable` interface.
 It's methods are
 - Update()
 - GetOrCalculateFitness()
-- ReceiveNetworkOutputs()
+- Reset
 - ProvideNetworkWithInputs()

 ###Update()
 This method gets called automatically multiple times during training.
-> default updatesPerGeneration: 1
-> Imagine this value as **number of actions per lifetime**

 The actions of your object should take place here.
 This almost always boils down to **executing the command the Neural Network decides to use**.
-(Remember: You get this Information by calling `LoadNeuralNetworkOutputs()`).
+This information is delivered to you by the parameter `const std::vector<float>& networkOutputs`.

 **Example**: Say you want to train an artificial player for Super Mario World.
 This method should then take care of actually pressing the buttons your network want you to.
 In this specific case, it should also update the whole game for a frame, so enemies and items can react to Mario.
+A possible interpretention of the `networkOutputs` would be to say that every float in the vector is a button and should be pressed if it's value is above `0.5`.

 ###GetOrCalculateFitness()
 This method tells the trainer how good this specific instance is compared to others.
-It gets called automatically when the `ITrainable` object dies
-> It's used to generate this objects offspring, with a fitness score of zero or lower meaning that this individuals genes are not going to get passed on
+It gets called automatically when the `ITrainable` object dies It's used to generate this objects offspring, with a fitness score of zero or lower meaning that this individuals genes are not going to get passed on

-> default minFitness: -2147483646
-> default maxFitness: 100

 Note that in very analog programs such as real world simulations, true perfection should be unreachable